TFHD/libft/README.md

 # libft
-My own version of libft
+My own version of libft by sabartho